FICTIONAL LIFE

 “Most people wouldn’t think to look that closely,” Stuart remarked.
 “It’s a common fault in a place like Grandstorm.”

 “I’ve lived on a ship out between the stars for the past ten years,” Merlin reminded him.
 “Looking at everything closely to make sure there are no leaks or malfunctioning life-support systems is rather ingrained in me.
-Something potentially wrong can often be a life or death situation out in space.”
+Something potentially wrong can often be a life-or-death situation out in space.”

 “That’s a good point.”